-Analytical science is increasingly being applied forensically in business; for compliance with legislation, marketing and the protection of products and brands from fraud.
+Analytical science is applied forensically in business for compliance with legislation, marketing, and the protection of products and brands from fraud.

-This degree focuses on the vital analytical techniques of Forensic Biology (including DNA) and Forensic Chemistry (spectroscopy, traceability).
-These analytical skills are highly sought-after in all sorts of areas : in industry, government agencies and regulatory bodies tasked with managing natural resources.
+This degree focuses on the vital analytical techniques of forensic biology (including DNA) and forensic chemistry (spectroscopy, traceability).
+These analytical skills are highly sought-after in industry, government agencies and among regulatory bodies tasked with managing natural resources.

 Why study Forensic Analytical Science?

-The most counterfeited item in the world is the NZ Kiwifruit.
+The New Zealand kiwifruit is one of the most counterfeited items in the world.
 New Zealand’s produce is often at the top end of the market, and well worth counterfeiting – if you can get away with it!
-The techniques you’ll learn in this course can demonstrate the exact point of origin for foodstuffs; this protects our products abroad, and protects our growers at home as well, identifying the source of biosecurity risks when they hit our shores.
+The techniques you’ll learn in this course can demonstrate the exact point of origin for foodstuffs.
+This protects our products abroad, and protects our growers at home as well by identifying the source of biosecurity risks when they hit our shores.

-The techniques are applicable to criminal forensic work as well, and the analytical skills learned will have much broader applications across a wide range of scientific fields.
+The techniques are applicable to criminal forensic work as well, and the analytical skills you will learn will have much broader applications across a wide range of scientific fields.

-While entry into the Applied Science programme in Forensic Analytical Science is open to anyone, we strongly recommend that you have NCEA level 3 Chemistry, Biology and Maths (Stats).
+While entry into the Applied Science programme in Forensic Analytical Science is open to anyone, we strongly recommend you have NCEA Level 3 Chemistry, Biology and Maths (Stats).
 Strong skills in English would also be beneficial.

 The programme is delivered using lectures and practical labs.
 There may be some fieldwork component in the optional areas of study.